When Code Crosses Borders: A Security-Centric Study of LLM-based Code Translation: Experimental Results

 In Fig.~\ref{fig:violin_vul_dist}, We compare token count distribution of vulnerable code across models using violin plots~\cite{hintze1998violin}.
 From the perspective of distribution density, Qwen2.5Coder and DeepseekV3 exhibit similar density profiles, both demonstrating higher probability mass in the high token-count regions, indicating comparable limitations when processing complex samples.
 The remaining three models show relatively uniform distributions.
 Notably, Qwen2.5Coder displays the largest median value and widest interquartile range, suggesting its errors occur across a broad spectrum of code lengths with particular concentration in more complex samples.
 Conversely, Qwen2.5Max presents the smallest median and narrowest box width, with errors predominantly clustered around the 1300-token range, consistent with its balanced performance across various complexity levels.
 GPT4omini's distribution is notably shifted toward lower token counts, with its interquartile range positioned closest to the lower spectrum.
-This positioning reflects its overall weaker capability compared to other models. \begin{findingsbox} \textbf{Finding 3:} Code complexity directly impacts translation security, with models showing increased errors in complex code, while Qwen2.5Coder and DeepseekV3 show particular sensitivity to complex code structures (Vulnerable Complex Code=14.0\%-15.6\%). \end{findingsbox}
+This positioning reflects its overall weaker capability compared to other models. \begin{findingsbox} \textbf{Finding 3:} Code complexity directly impacts translation security, with all models showing increased errors in complex code.
+Qwen2.5Coder and DeepseekV3 show particular sensitivity to complex code structures (VIR of Complex Files = 14.0\% - 15.6\%), while Qwen2.5Max demonstrates more consistent performance across complexity levels. \end{findingsbox}